 - Garaging state — TX, OK, ND, PA (oil-patch states) rate fairly competitively for hot-shot; CA, NY, NJ rate higher.

-- Telematics — GPS, dashcam, automatic-braking installations earn 5-10% discounts at specialty carriers like Progressive and Sentry.
+- Telematics — GPS, dashcam, automatic-braking installations earn 5-10% discounts at most specialty trucking carriers (Sentry, Great West Casualty, and others routinely surface telematics credits at renewal).

 Carriers that specialize in hot-shot